babashka/sci/doc/ai/adr/0014-cljs-js-codegen-tier.md

-The generator must GROW with the emitter: a new compiled node kind gets zero fuzz coverage until `jit-fuzz.gen` produces programs containing it (case, interop and var-mutation shapes were each added when their emission landed).
+The generator must GROW with the emitter: a new compiled node kind gets zero fuzz coverage until `jit-fuzz.gen` produces programs containing it (case, interop, var-mutation, and try shapes — incl. ^:sci/error and class catches plus finally — were each added when their emission landed;
+`*print-meta*` is bound during stringification so catch metadata survives).
 When adding an emitter capability, add a generator shape in the same change and re-baseline with 100k seeds.
+The suite still catches what the generator does not: the ^:sci/error wrap-at-call-site bug surfaced in the suite while 100k generator-less-shape seeds were clean, and the try-site shape added afterwards caught the outside-site overwrap at seed 38778 within the first 100k.

 Strict compile (test-only): `compile-template` wraps emission in a catch that returns nil on any exception, so a compiler BUG silently falls back to